-Guidance for positive well being during school closure
+Guidance for positive well being for students and parents.

-We know that the current situation regarding school closures will be causing anxiety for some and you may be worried about the future, which can impact our mood and stress levels.
+We know that the recent Covid 19 situation will be causing anxiety for some and you may be worried about the future, which can impact our mood and stress levels.

 Self care is really important in managing your wellbeing and mental health.
 This will mean different things to different people.